-Massachusetts is one of the most likely states to join New Jersey, Nevada, and Delaware in offering regulated online gambling.
+Massachusetts is one of the most likely states to join New Jersey, Nevada, Pennsylvania and Delaware in offering regulated online gambling.
 But the path to legal online poker and casinos in Massachusetts remains a long and challenging one.

-On the flip side, there’s reason to believe MA will take a “wait and see” approach to online gambling.
+It looks like Massachusetts will take a “wait and see” approach to online gambling.
 This is due to several more pressing issues related to gambling:

 Massachusetts first explored online poker expansion when it was working on its brick-and-mortar casino expansion bill back in 2010.
 Back then the state was considering prohibiting online poker.
 The prohibition of online poker never caught on during the casino debate and fell by the wayside.